bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 Extension Name | Description |
 :--- | :--- |
-bc-death-date-extension | A dateTime extension that indicates is the client's death has been verified by ... bc-patient-business-dates | A Period extension at the Patient level that represents the entire record bc-address-validation-status | A code that represents the address validation status.
-This will be part of every Patient.address bc-gender-business-dates | A Period extension for effective dates bc-birth-date-business-dates | A Period extension for effective dates bc-death-date-business-dates | A Period extension for effective dates bc-death-date-flag-business-dates | A Period extension for effective dates bc-phn-business-dates | A Period extension for effective dates
+bc-patient-business-dates | A Period extension at the Patient level that represents the entire record bc-death-date-extension | A dateTime extension that indicates is the client's death has been verified by ... bc-birth-date-business-dates | A Period extension for effective dates bc-death-date-business-dates | A Period extension for effective dates bc-death-date-flag-business-dates | A Period extension for effective dates bc-address-validation-status | A code that represents the address validation status.
+This will be part of every Patient.address bc-gender-business-dates | A Period extension for effective dates

 ##### Terminologies, CodeableConcepts, Codes and Value Sets